SvenGerloff/online_sexism_detection/README.md

 ### Data Exploration

 In the file `Milestone_1/01_data_exploration.ipynb`, you can find the various data exploration steps we applied.
 This notebook also includes examples on how to read the stored data and use it.

+### Report - Milestone 1 (PDF)

+The file `report_milestone1.pdf` provides a detailed description of the preprocessing steps we applied, including the rationale behind each step.
+It also outlines the main findings from our data exploration.